Jobyna Lancaster Ralston

 After marrying Arlen in 1927, Jobyna began to wind down her acting career and made her last film appearance in 1931.
 In 1933, she became a mother after the birth of the Arlen’s son that May.

-Jobyna appeared in more than 100 films during her acting career.
-Jobyna died from complications of pneumonia in Los Angeles, California on January 22, 1967.
+Jobyna appeared in over 100 films during her acting career.
+She died in Los Angeles, California, January 22, 1967 from complications of pneumonia.

 Jobyna Ralston Day